Disease Guide ·Wobbler Syndrome ·2026

 Diagnosis - $1,000-$3,000

 Neurological exam identifies the characteristic gait.
-MRI ($1,500-$3,000) is the gold standard — it shows exact location and severity of spinal cord compression.
+MRI ($1,500-$3,000) is the gold standard for showing spinal cord compression.
 CT scan ($1,000-$2,000) is an alternative.
-X-rays ($150-$300) can show vertebral changes but miss soft tissue compression.
-Myelogram ($800-$1,500) is sometimes used if MRI is unavailable.
+X-rays ($150-$300) show vertebral changes but miss soft tissue compression.
+Myelogram ($800-$1,500) if MRI unavailable.
 Average $1,000-$3,000

 Treatment - $5,000-$10,000 Surgery

-Medical management: anti-inflammatories ($30-$80/month), activity restriction, neck brace, and physical therapy ($50-$100/session).
-Surgery ($5,000-$10,000) fuses or stabilizes the affected vertebrae — recommended for moderate to severe cases.
-Multiple surgical techniques exist depending on the type and location of compression.
-Post-surgical rehab is essential.
+Medical: anti-inflammatories ($30-$80/month), activity restriction, neck brace, and physical therapy ($50-$100/session).
+Surgery ($5,000-$10,000) fuses or stabilizes affected vertebrae - recommended for moderate to severe cases.
+Multiple surgical techniques exist depending on type and location.
+Post-surgical rehab essential.
 Surgery average $5,000-$10,000

 Total Cost - $2,000-$12,000+